 · To promote respect, value, human rights, and the innate dignity of the hidden population of substance users while challenging drug-related stigma.

 · To promote training for overdose reversal.
 And overdose prevention.
-To get Naloxone/Narcan into the homes and hands, everyone that is possible effected by the opioid epidemic.
+To get Naloxone/Narcan into the homes and hands of everyone possibly affected by the opioid epidemic.

-· The ultimate goal is to provide access to clean syringes and disposal of contaminated syringes as a significant, evidence-based component in preventing HIV/AIDS, HCV, and HBV among people who inject drugs.
+· The ultimate goal is to provide access to new syringes and disposal of used syringes as a significant, evidence-based component in preventing HIV/AIDS, HCV, and HBV among people who inject drugs.

 · Support the overall health and well-being of people who inject/use drugs and their families by creating safer health practices, linkage to drug treatment, medical care, housing, and other critical social services.